-I host a small, casual Minecraft server of sorts ’cause why not.
+I host a small, casual “me and the boys” sorta Minecraft server ’cause why not.
 Here you’ll find some various info regarding the server, such as a list of plugins and how to join.

-The server runs using Paper, a specialised Minecraft server program which allows server-side plugins to add some extra functionality for the player, such as
+The server runs using Purpur, a specialised Minecraft server program which allows server-side plugins to add some extra functionality for the player, such as

 Bedrock Edition players can connect using the Geyser proxy at the address listed above, but at port 19674.
 If you also play on Java Edition, you can link your accounts and synchronise your inventory, homes, experience and so forth.